-Philippe Foulquier, Ph.D., Director of the EDHEC Value Creation research centre, introduces the centre, the themes it works on, and its publications.
+Philippe Foulquier, Ph.D., Director of the EDHEC Value Creation Chair, introduces the centre, the themes it works on, and its publications.

 E-mail : email@example.com

 Tel.: +33 (0)4 93 18 34 80

-The EDHEC Financial Analysis and Accounting Research Centre was created in 2006 around the themes of company valuation and management; featuring prominently in the context of the creation of the Centre were new accounting (IFRS, US GAAP) and new prudential rules (Solvency II and Basel III).
+The EDHEC Value Creation Chair was created in 2006 around the themes of company valuation and management; featuring prominently in the context of the creation of the Centre were new accounting (IFRS, US GAAP) and new prudential rules (Solvency II and Basel III).